Yangzhou: Imperial China

-Under the Han, the area was organized as the Guangling Commandery of Xu Province.
+Under the Eastern Han dynasty, the area was organized as the Guangling Commandery of Xu Province.
 Its seat of government—also known as Guangling—was also near the confluence of the Yangtze and the Han Canal, although at a slightly different location than the former Wu fortress.

-Under the Sui, Guangling was reorganized as Yang Province (zhou) in the year 590.
+Under the Sui, Guangling was reorganized as Yang Province (zhou) in the year AD 590.
 Its seat of government took the new name as well.
 Prospering as the Emperor Yang (r.
 604–617) connected the Han Canal to other waterways north and south to form the core of the Grand Canal, Yangzhou became the southern capital of China under the name Jiangdu.
 With the failure of his invasions of Korea and a series of natural disasters, Emperor Yang abandoned to north entirely in 616 and made Jiangdu his primary capital until his assassination in 618.

-Restoring the name Guangling, the Tang made the city a major port for foreign trade and turned it into a leading economic and cultural center.
+Restoring the former name Guangling, the Tang made the city a major port for foreign trade and turned it into a leading economic and cultural center.
 Many foreign merchants lived in the city, including many Koreans, Arabs, and Persians.
-Thousands of the Muslim merchants were massacred in 760 by forces under Tian Shengong, sent to suppress the city's rebellion.
+Thousands of Muslim Arab, Persian and other foreign merchants were massacred in 760 by forces under Tian Shengong, sent to suppress the city's rebellion.

-Guangling served briefly as the capital of a revived Wu Kingdom during the Five Dynasties and Ten Kingdoms period.
+Jiangdu served briefly as the capital of a revived Wu Kingdom during the Five Dynasties and Ten Kingdoms period.

-After the 1127 Jingkang Incident led to the Jurchen Jin conquest of Kaifeng, the Song used Yangzhou as their capital in 1128 and 1129.
+After the 1127 Jingkang Incident led to the Jurchen-led Jin conquest of Kaifeng, the Song used Yangzhou as their capital in 1128 and 1129.
 Song troops under Du Chong (杜充, Dù Chōng, d.
-1141) breached the southern embankments of the Yellow River in an effort to stop the Jin army, but the resulting avulsion caused the river to swing south of the Shandong Peninsula and capture the Si River and lower Huai.
-The Grand Canal was truncated for decades and the Southern Song moved to Lin'an (present-day Hangzhou).
+1141) breached the southern embankments of the Yellow River in an effort to stop the southward of Jin army, but the resulting avulsion caused the river to swing south of the Shandong Peninsula and capture the Si River and lower Huai.
+The Grand Canal was truncated for decades and the Southern Song moved to Lin'an (present-day Hangzhou, Zhejiang).